 2. Up your skills!

-- Develop your teaching and facilitation skills.
+- Develop your facilitation skills.
 We’ll give you two days training, plus the experience of delivering the courses themselves.

 - Improve your ability to work in a team and plan.

 - Maybe even learn a new thing or two about economics!

 These skills and experiences will be particularly helpful if you’re looking at a career in education or community engagement.

 3. Professional development